History of the Caledonian Railway (until 1850): Lord Dalhousie's report

-An Act
+An act

 A prospectus for the Caledonian Railway, capital £1,500,000, was issued on 12 April 1845.
-Six weeks were spent in committee in Parliament, and the efforts were crowned with success: An Act for making a Railway from Carlisle to Edinburgh and Glasgow and the North of Scotland, to be called The Caledonian Railway was passed on 31 July 1845.
+Six weeks were spent in committee in Parliament, and the efforts were crowned with success: the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii), An Act for making a Railway from Carlisle to Edinburgh and Glasgow and the North of Scotland, to be called The Caledonian Railway was passed on 31 July 1845.
 The share capital was to be £1,800,000.

 The Caledonian had anticipated that the Scottish Central would work with it in acquiring and upgrading the relevant coal railways, but the SCR now declined those opportunities, and announced on 25 September 1845 that it was planning to merge with the Edinburgh and Glasgow Railway.

 The long gestation period had not been wasted, and construction was able to start immediately.
 Other new railways were authorised in the same session, in particular the Scottish Central Railway, and the Clydesdale Junction Railway.